samus42/tkk/golgoroth.md

 The catch is Taken will be spawning right behind the pool of light, so Hunters drop a Shadow Shot at your feet, and #1 you are now focused on Taken.
 A Supercell or Heavy Machine Gun works.
 A round or two of Taken and he should go down.

-Now that you've killed Golgoroth (and covered up your crime of breaking the heirloom light bulb), you're ready to [continue onwards](./penispuzzle.html) through cave at the end of the room.
-However you might want to check out the [challenge mode](./gogorothchallenge.html) first.
+Now that you've killed Golgoroth (and covered up your crime of breaking the heirloom light bulb), clean that goo of of yourself and [continue onwards](./penispuzzle.html) through cave at the end of the room.
+However you might want to check out the [challenge mode](./golgorothchallenge.html) first.